geodes-sms/gentleman/docs/editor.md

      1. New projections (from scratch): Select `[Create a projection]`
      2. Edit existing: Load the saved model in the model area (on the left)
   3. Start metamodelling
-  4. Preview the projections
-     1. Load the concepts: Select `[Concepts]` from the floating menu
-     2. Select `[Preview]` from the floating menu
+  4. Preview the projections: Select `[Preview]` from the floating menu
   5. Build the projections: Select `[Build]` from the floating menu

 When *Build* is selected, it validates the model and generates a metamodel or a collection of projections depending on the task, which can then be used in the *[modelling workflow](#modelling)*